Fun and Inspirational Books For Foster Parents

 Fostering Love: One Foster Parent’s Journey by John DeGarmo – The emotional story of DeGarmo and his family’s journey to live out God’s call for them to open their home as foster parents.
 DeGarmo and his wife have been foster parents for over fifteen years and have had more than fifty children come through their home.
+Through the sleepless nights with drug-addicted babies, the battles with angry teens, and the tears from such tremendous sadness, DeGarmo has learned that following God’s call in his life means to take up His cross in his own home.
 Fostering Love is a frank look at the struggles and rewards of the experience.

 Love and Mayhem: One Big Family’s Uplifting Story of Fostering and Adoption by John DeGarmo – An honest and open account of the struggles, sadness and joy that comes with the job of being a parent to a traumatized child.
 A foster parent for more than fifteen years, DeGarmo gives a poignent account of the rewards and being satisfied of having foster children in spite and despite of the sacrifices and pain.
 A great insight to the large families having a foster child or adopted child.